Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Textiles

-If you'd like to bring back a souvenir, we recommend that you consider textiles.
-In the Sacred Valley's pueblo of Chinchero, they are especially fine.
-Traditional weaving is preserved, in part, through the efforts of The Center for Traditional Textiles of Cusco.
-See Descendents of the Incas for a photo essay on the weavers and weaving.
-Large textiles cost around $100 and will provide a lifetime of memories.
+If you'd like to take back souvenirs, we recommend textiles.
+They are especially fine in the Sacred Valley's pueblo of Chinchero and other villages.
+Traditional weaving is preserved, in part, through the efforts of The Center for Traditional Textiles of Cusco, which operates a gallery and museum in that city.
+See Descendants of the Incas for a photo essay on the weavers and weaving.

 Ceramics

-For ceramics, visit the Taller de Ceramica Pre-Inca of artisan Juan Garboza at Tanda Pata No. 676 in Cuzco.
+For ceramics, visit artisan Juan Garboza's Taller de Ceramica Pre-Inca at Tanda Pata No. 676 in Cuzco.
 His studio is just above the fountain of the Plazoleta San Blas.

 Woodwork

-Cuzco is famous for its artisans in wood, who create masterfully carved frames and furniture in the Cuzqueña style, combining Baroque and indigenous elements.
-Perhaps, the finest is Miguel Angel Leon at Cordova del Tucuman No. 372, near the Plaza de las Nazarenas.
+Cuzco is famous for its artisans in wood, who create masterful frames and furniture in the Cuzqueña style, combining Baroque and indigenous elements.
+Perhaps the finest carver is Miguel Angel Leon at Cordova del Tucuman No. 372, near the Plaza de las Nazarenas.
 Others will be found in the San Blas artisans' quarter.

 Religious art